TheRoboticsClub/colab-gsoc2020-Shreyas_Gokhale/docs/_posts/community-bonding/2020-05-17-community-bonding-1.md

 - The Map will _probably_ need a conversion to binary representation.
 - The co-ordinates of destination and source are flipped (or if you consider the other way, the map is flipped)
-- The whole map is visible, hence the algorithm **must** either return the path or the point is non-traverseable.
+- The whole map is visible, hence the algorithm **must** either return the path or the point is non-traversable.
 - As the maze is connected, ( and is not disjoint at some places) we can safely say that white point (255) is traversable.

 ## Path planning algorithm